• United Daughters of the Confederacy

 Statement from the President General

-Join us in denouncing hate groups and affirming that Confederate memorial statues and monuments are part of our shared American history and should remain in place.
+The United Daughters of the Confederacy strongly denounces any individual or group that promotes racial divisiveness.
+We condemn hate groups that use our flag and symbols for reprehensible purposes.
+Join us in affirming that Confederate memorials and monuments are part of our shared diverse American history and should remain in place.

-President General, 2022-2024
+President General, 2024-2026

 Reaffirmation of the Objectives of the United Daughters of the Confederacy®